 There are several more that can help and which we would consider if working together one on one, but these, alongside a good multivitamin (I recommend this one), are a good start.

 Since women with PCOS have insulin resistance and are often overweight or gain weight easily, there are problems with the way they experience hunger.
 Namely, they experience more hunger than their body really needs.
-This is especially true when any starches, sugars, or artificial sweeteners are present in the diet.
+This is especially true when excessive starches, sugars, or artificial sweeteners are present in the diet.

 It is important for women to have an idea of what is the right amount of food, what that feels like, and to get used to it.
 Also, it’s important to know if you are getting enough micronutrients, vitamins, and minerals, and maintaining the right levels of macronutrients (fats, carbs, and protein) according to your diet.